Chapter 2: The Mathematics of Information

 To add two vectors, add their corresponding components:

-$$\begin{pmatrix} a_x \\ a_y \end{pmatrix} + \begin{pmatrix} b_x \\ b_y \end{pmatrix} = \begin{pmatrix} a_x + b_x \\ a_y + b_y \end{pmatrix}$$Geometrically, this is the "tip-to-tail" rule: place the tail of $\vec{b}$ at the tip of $\vec{a}$, and the sum $\vec{a} + \vec{b}$ is the arrow from the tail of $\vec{a}$ to the tip of $\vec{b}$.
-This forms a parallelogram.
+$$\begin{pmatrix} a_x \\ a_y \end{pmatrix} + \begin{pmatrix} b_x \\ b_y \end{pmatrix} = \begin{pmatrix} a_x + b_x \\ a_y + b_y \end{pmatrix}$$Geometrically, this is the "tip-to-tail" rule: place the tail of $\vec{b}$ at the tip of $\vec{a}$, and the sum $\vec{a} + \vec{b}$ is the arrow from the origin to the new tip.
+The two original vectors and their sum form a parallelogram - which is why this is also called the parallelogram rule.

 Scalar Multiplication